 An employee or customer survey is a highly visible project.
-Many organizations are apprehensive about conducting surveys because they know action will be required to address the findings, and they are unsure about meeting employee and customer expectations.
-Clear and open communication can easily handle these concerns and are integral to the process.
+Clear and open communication are integral to the process.

 Within the communications, management should make it clear that they are committed to the process and to reviewing the information it produces.
 But only management can prioritize the corrective actions indicated by the survey for the good of the organization as a whole.
 Only management can decide which issues can be addressed this year and which need to wait due to budget, manpower, or other restrictions.

 Although management must approve the improvements and corrective actions to be taken, management may place the responsibility for making recommendations for improvement on those who will be responsible for implementing them: the managers and employees themselves.
 This ensures that everyone is involved in transforming the organization, and in making employee and/or customer feedback part of the culture.